 Course Code Course Credit Content of Subject 40IES015 Evolutionary Behavioral Ecology 1 This lecture aims to explain both ultimate and proximate approaches for understanding animal behaviour.
 Particularly, I will talk about fundamental concepts and types of approaches with empirical examples.
 Students need to read important literatures for discussion.
-[Not offered in 2023] 40IES016 Biological Anthropology 1 Biological anthropology is a discipline that comprehensively investigates "humans as living organisms" from the perspective of evolution and diversity.
+40IES016 Biological Anthropology 1 Biological anthropology is a discipline that comprehensively investigates "humans as living organisms" from the perspective of evolution and diversity.
 In this lecture, we will learn what humans are through the results of research on human evolution, comparative analysis with non-human primates, and analysis of archaeological materials.
-We will also learn mismatches, that appear in modern society, of human characteristics acquired through evolution, and consider how the findings of biological anthropology can be useful for us to experience a richer life, love, child-rearing, and aging.
-40IES017 Laboratory of Basic Biology 2 Laboratory courses.
+We will also learn mismatches, that appear in modern society, of human characteristics acquired through evolution, and consider how the findings of biological anthropology can be useful for us to experience a richer life, love, child-rearing, and aging[Not offered in 2024] 40IES017 Laboratory of Basic Biology 2 Laboratory courses.
 The program will include fields; ecology, molecular biology, cellular biology, histology, physiology, computer programming and scientific writing.
 40IES018 Integrative Evolutionary Science Academic English (Basic) 1 1 This course is based on an education program developed by scientists at NIG.
-It aims to improve various skills necessary for scientific presentation and discussion.
+The contents cover various issues and weak points that are frequently observed in scientific situations.
+Ample opportunity is provided to practice various skills necessary for various aspects of scientific presentation and discussion.
 Students will receive advice and guidance from a native speaker of English.
 The basic course covers topics such as structure of oral presentations and useful phrases for discussions.
-[Not offered in 2023] 40IES019 Integrative Evolutionary Science Academic English (Basic) 2 1 This course is based on an education program developed by scientists at NIG.
+In the advanced course, students will learn more specific skills about explanation of slides and discussions, and exercise these skills thorough making presentations of their research.
+40IES019 Integrative Evolutionary Science Academic English (Basic) 2 1 This course is based on an education program developed by scientists at NIG.
 The contents cover various issues and weak points that are frequently observed in scientific situations.
 Ample opportunity is provided to practice various skills necessary for various aspects of scientific presentation and discussion.
 Students will receive advice and guidance from a native speaker of English.
 The basic course covers topics such as structure of oral presentations and useful phrases for discussions.
 In the advanced course, students will learn more specific skills about explanation of slides and discussions, and exercise these skills thorough making presentations of their research.
-[Not offered in 2023] 40IES020 Integrative Evolutionary Science Academic English (Advance) 1 1 This course is based on an education program developed by scientists at NIG.
+40IES020 Integrative Evolutionary Science Academic English (Advance) 1 1 This course is based on an education program developed by scientists at NIG.
 The contents cover various issues and weak points that are frequently observed in scientific situations.
 Ample opportunity is provided to practice various skills necessary for various aspects of scientific presentation and discussion.
 Students will receive advice and guidance from a native speaker of English.
 The basic course covers topics such as structure of oral presentations and useful phrases for discussions.
 In the advanced course, students will learn more specific skills about explanation of slides and discussions, and exercise these skills thorough making presentations of their research.
+[Not offered in 2024]